 They are also lighter and easier for packing in the beach bag and carrying to and from the Snorkel Sites.
 But most importantly they actually work better for snorkeling.

-And anyone who has tried to walk in full fins will appriciate the increased mobility of short fins as you get in and out the water.
+And anyone who has tried to walk in full fins will appreciate the increased mobility of short fins as you get in and out of the water.